Alexa can now play your favorite song when you walk into a room

 Alexa can talk with more than 12,000 smart home devices to do things like turn on a sprinkler system or play a movie on a television.

-AI assistants like Alexa and Google Assistant can also share the status of smart home locks to tell you whether or not you remembered to lock a door.
+AI assistants like Alexa and Google Assistant can also share the status of smart home locks to tell you whether you remembered to lock a door.

-Today’s Alexa update comes ahead of the IFA conference which is expected to produce much consumer device news, and the same day that Google announced that its Nest x Yale smart lock can now be unlocked with a Google Assistant voice command.
+Today’s Alexa update comes ahead of the IFA 2018 conference, which is expected to bring a wave of consumer device news, and the same day Google announced that its Nest x Yale smart lock can now be unlocked with a Google Assistant voice command.

 Voice commands to lock and unlock doors were introduced for Alexa earlier this year.